Kelly criterion: Criticism

 Although the Kelly strategy's promise of doing better than any other strategy in the long run seems compelling, some economists have argued strenuously against it, mainly because an individual's specific investing constraints may override the desire for optimal growth rate.
+One such economist is Paul Samuelson, who stated that a flaw of the Kelly Criterion was risk tolerance.
+He stated that, while maximizing log growth results in large growth rates, it is not worth the losses from a wrong bet.
+This preference for lower risk is a critique of maximizing log growth and the Kelly Criterion, as the negative utility of losses would be too much to bear for those individuals.

 The conventional alternative is expected utility theory which says bets should be sized to maximize the expected utility of the outcome (to an individual with logarithmic utility, the Kelly bet maximizes expected utility, so there is no conflict; moreover, Kelly's original paper clearly states the need for a utility function in the case of gambling games which are played finitely many times).
-Even Kelly supporters usually argue for fractional Kelly (betting a fixed fraction of the amount recommended by Kelly) for a variety of practical reasons, such as wishing to reduce volatility, or protecting against non-deterministic errors in their advantage (edge) calculations.
+Even Kelly supporters usually argue for fractional Kelly (betting a fixed fraction k of the amount recommended by Kelly, which is more rigorously calculated with the utility function $u(x) = \tfrac{x^{1-1/k} }{1-1/k}$ when k ≠ 1) for a variety of practical reasons, such as wishing to reduce volatility, or protecting against non-deterministic errors in their advantage (edge) calculations.
 In colloquial terms, the Kelly criterion requires accurate probability values, which isn't always possible for real-world event outcomes.
 When a gambler overestimates their true probability of winning, the criterion value calculated will diverge from the optimal, increasing the risk of ruin.

-Kelly formula can be thought as 'time diversification', which is taking equal risk during different sequential time periods (as opposed to taking equal risk in different assets for asset diversification).
-There is clearly a difference between time diversification and asset diversification, which was raised by Paul A. Samuelson.
+In the stock market, the Kelly bet can be thought as time diversification, which is taking equal risk during different sequential time periods (as opposed to taking equal risk in different assets for asset diversification).
+There is a difference between time diversification and asset diversification, which was raised by Paul A. Samuelson.
 There is also a difference between ensemble-averaging (utility calculation) and time-averaging (Kelly multi-period betting over a single time path in real life).
 The debate was renewed by evoking ergodicity breaking.
 Yet the difference between ergodicity breaking and Knightian uncertainty should be recognized.